aniket709/Ems-FullStack/README.md

 ## Features

-  -Backend (Spring Boot):
+  - Backend (Spring Boot):
     - Implements RESTful APIs to handle CRUD operations.
     - Uses Spring Data JPA for database interaction with MySQL.
     - Handles data validation, error handling, and service-layer logic.

   - Frontend (React.js):
     - Provides a dynamic user interface to interact with the backend API.
     - Allows users to perform CRUD operations with real-time updates.
     - Uses React Hooks and Axios for making API calls.

 ## Technologies Used